ealtili/Blog/Financial_Derivatives.md

 profiting from it rather than with the goal of reducing their risk or hedging their exposure.

-***Arbitrageurs*** arbitrage is the practice of taking advantage of a price difference between two or more markets. t usually involves the simultaneous purchase and sale of an asset the profit being the difference between the market prices arbitrage is a trade that profits by exploiting price differences of identical or extremely similar financial instruments on different markets or in different forms our patrasche exists as a result of market inefficiencies it provides a mechanism to ensure that
+***Arbitrageurs*** arbitrage is the practice of taking advantage of a price difference between two or more markets.
+It usually involves the simultaneous purchase and sale of an asset.
+The profit being the difference between the market prices.
+Arbitrage is a trade that profits by exploiting price differences of identical or extremely similar financial instruments on different markets or in different forms our patrasche exists as a result of market inefficiencies it provides a mechanism to ensure that